NNPDF/nnpdf/validphys2/docs/guide.md

 Introduction
 ============

-The immediate aim of validphys2 is to serve as a both very agile and highly reliable analysis framework for NNPDF, but the goal extends beyond.
+The immediate aim of `validphys2` is to serve as a both very agile and highly reliable analysis framework for NNPDF, but the goal extends beyond.
 When the time comes, this framework should become the common gateway that all the NNPDF code uses, providing features ranging from from automated report generation to automatic detection of problems with the fits.

-The project is defined in two codes with well defined and separated
+The project is separated in two codes with well defined and separated
 scopes:

-reportengine
- ~ It is a compiler of user-entered configuration (in the YAML format) into directed acyclic graphs of Python executable functions, to be defined by client applications.
-One such function that comes with reportengine is **report**, which extracts the requirements from a template  with a special syntax (See [Producing reports]) in the Markdown format and uses the `pandoc` program to generate an HTML report.
+reportengine ~ It is a compiler of user-entered configuration (in the YAML format) into directed acyclic graphs of Python executable functions, which are defined by client applications.
+One such function that comes with `reportengine` is `report`, which processes a template in the Markdown format, with special tags that signify the resources requested by the user, and produces  an HTML report (See [Producing reports]).
 Apart from the *compiler* functionality, `reportengine` also provides general application utilities such as crash handlers and a help system.

 validphys2
  ~ It is a set of higher level tools operating on the NNPDF resources,